Future disruptions in consumer and industrial supply chains could come from pandemics, climate emergencies, or shortages of necessary materials.

 “Acoustic fields are unexpectedly richer in information than is typically thought.”

-The post Mining soundwaves: Researchers unlock new data in sonar signals appeared first on Engineering Research News.
+The post Mining soundwaves: Researchers unlock new data in sonar signals appeared first on Michigan Engineering News.

 Highlights include NPR, Popular Science and The Conversation.